2020-21 Safeguarding Arrangements Scheme

 - Increased level of confidence by the department in the integrity of goods arriving at the border.

-Applications submitted on the 2019-20 version of the application form will be unable to be assessed and will need to be resubmitted using the correct application template for the 2020-21 Safeguarding Arrangements Scheme once it becomes available.
+Applications submitted on the 2019-20 version of the application form will be unable to be assessed and will need to be resubmitted using the 2020-21 application form.

-As part of an application for the scheme, applicants will be expected to demonstrate (with documentary evidence) that the sites in the company’s offshore supply chains are actively mitigating seasonal hitchhiker pest risk, and have adequate contingency plans in place to ensure they are capable of responding to potential instances of contamination from seasonal hitchhiker pests.
+As part of an application for the scheme, applicants must demonstrate (with documentary evidence) that the sites in the company’s offshore supply chains are actively mitigating seasonal hitchhiker pest risk, and have adequate contingency plans in place to ensure they are capable of responding to potential instances of contamination from seasonal hitchhiker pests.

 Some types of evidence prospective applicants may wish to consider could include: